 Clinic/Center Healthcare Taxonomy Code 261QM1102X

-As of today, the following are the total number of Military Outpatient Operational Transportable Component Clinic/Centers nationally, in your state, and near your location.
+As of today, the following are the total number of Military Outpatient Operational Transportable Component Clinics & Centers nationally, in your State, and near your location.

 Medicare

-The following are the total number of Military Outpatient Operational Transportable Component Clinic/Centers who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Military Outpatient Operational Transportable Component Clinics & Centers that accept Medicare in your state, the number that have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 What do Military Outpatient Operational Transportable Component Clinics/Centers do?